 To save time, don’t get caught up on organizing the “keep” pile yet just because we still need to plan out the categories when we get into actually organizing the garage.

-For more detail on how to declutter the garage, check out this blog post.
+For more detail on how to declutter the garage and more garage cleaning tips, check out this blog post.

 Note: Don’t purchase containers yet!
 You’ll either over-purchase or won’t get the correct sizes or sturdiness.
 For now, use old shoe boxes, cardboard boxes, or any container you have.